Modifying Child Custody Arrangements in Massachusetts

 When Circumstances Change

-If one or both parents are dissatisfied with the terms of the court's custody order, they can seek to modify it.
-If both parents seek the modification, they can petition the court together.
-Otherwise, there is a contested proceeding before the judge.
+If one or both parents are dissatisfied with the terms of the family court's custody order, they can seek to modify it change in custody.
+If both parents seek the modification, they can joint petition the court together.
+Otherwise, there is a contested proceeding before the family court judge.

 Massachusetts law states a court may only modify a child custody order if two conditions are met: